 Sometimes, in areas with flat terrain where mist and deep snow are frequent, or above the tree line, other types of signs like rock piles or crosses are being used in order to be visible from far even when visibility is low.

 It would be great if an international sign system could be adopted by all countries, but for now it’s not on the horizon.
-There are countries like Slovakia with perfectly signed trails or Greece where they are a bit hit-and-miss.
+There are countries like Slovakia with perfectly signed trails and Greece where they are a bit hit-and-miss.

 These are images with trail signs from several countries.
 Sometimes it’s not unlikely to miss a spot.